-Brewing with a single filter isn’t really an error per se – after all it’s what all the world champions do.
+Brewing with a single AeroPress filter isn’t really an error per se – after all, it’s what all the world champions do.

 Just put both filters into the cap, rinse, and brew like you’d normally do.
-If you want, you can wash the filters off after use and recycle up to 5 times.
-Just treat them as one entity, when washing and let them dry inside the filter cap in order to retain shape.
+If you want, you can wash the filters off after use and recycle up to 3 times.
+Just treat them as one entity, when washing and let them dry inside the filter cap to retain shape.

-“This device doesn’t need cleaning – just press the plunger, and shoot the puck in to a bin..."
+“This device doesn’t need cleaning – just press the plunger, and shoot the puck into a bin,” the instruction claims.

-Yeah, right – The Coffee Chronicler doesn’t agree.
+Yeah, right – The Coffee Chronicler doesn’t quite agree.

 Let me tell you this frankly.
 If this is the only kind of cleaning you do, your coffee is going to taste awful within a month or two.

-Once in a while, give your brewer a nice bath in hot water and baking soda.
+Once in a while, give your device a nice bath in hot water and baking soda.
 Make sure to take off the rubber gasket too.

 It is removable, but many people have no clue.
-A lot of nasty oils will gather in the crevices if left to itself and that will definitely impact the flavor.
+A lot of nasty oils will gather in the crevices if left to themselves and that will impact the flavor.

 If you have read all the way to the end, you already know a lot about this fantastic brewing device.
 I encourage you to experiment and test every little piece of advice.
 Keep what you like and discard the rest.

-The inventor of this brewer made toys before he got into coffee, with that in mind I think we should always focus on the playful aspect of this coffee maker.
+The inventor of this brewer made toys before he got into coffee, with that in mind I think we should always focus on the playful aspect of the brewer.

 It can make some strong and concentrated shots that will satisfy many people, however, it cannot make genuine espresso.
 The pressure is not anywhere near 9 bars.
 You can invest in the special Prismo cap if you want to make something a bit more like espresso.